 A Driving While Impaired (DWI) charge is controlled under N.C.G.S.§ 20-138.1 and essentially has two prongs.
-The State can proceed under either of them.

 - While under the influence of an impairing substance; or

 - After having consumed sufficient alcohol that he/she has, at any relevant time after the driving, an alcohol concentration of 0.08 or more.